 The ideal months to visit the Costa Brava are May and June, with an average high of 25°C (77°F), and September and October, with an average of 23°C (73°F).

 July and August sees the coast swamped with mainly British and Spanish tourists and temperatures soar beyond 30°C (86°F).

 Note: The Costa Brava is one of Spain’s most popular summer destinations and hotel bookings should be made well in advance.

 For more climate info: Costa Brava Weather Guide…

-The Costa Brava stretches for more than 153km along the northeast coast of Spain from Blanes, north of Barcelona, to Cadaques near the French border.
+The Costa Brava stretches for more than 153km (95mi) along the northeast coast of Spain, from the town of Blanes, 60km (37mi) northeast of Barcelona, to Cadaques near the French border.

-The Coast Brava is easily explored by road from Barcelona, Girona and the French border.
+The Costa Brava is easily explored by road from Barcelona, Girona and from the French border.
 Local buses offer a frequent and efficient service along the coast.
-By air, daily flights arrive at Barcelona or Girona from Madrid and most European cities.

 Information on how to get to the Costa Brava…